What to expect from The Scottish Highland Games

 Heavy contests

 If you’re hoping to spectate tests of strength rather than style at The Highland Games, you won’t be disappointed.
-Heavy contests include the shot put, hammer throw and also the sheaf toss.
+Heavy contests include the shot put, hammer throw and sheaf toss.

 Tug o’ war

 One of the main events, the rules are simple.
 Two teams pull at a rope in opposite directions.
-First team to pull the other across the line in the middle wins.
+The first team to pull the other across the line in the middle wins.
 This is always great fun to watch and fiercely competitive.

 Hurl a haggis

 Yes, you read that right!
-The haggis hurl has been a popular event at Scottish Highland Games since it first began in the 1970s as a practical joke.
+The haggis hurl has been popular at the Scottish Highland Games since the 1970s where surprisingly it first began as a practical joke!
 True to its name, the event involves participants competing to throw the haggis the furthest distance.
-The current world record is held by Lorne Coltart who hurled his haggis an impressive 66 metres.
+The current world record is held by Lorne Coltart who hurled his haggis an impressive 66 metres in 2011.

-Be amazed by the tartan laden Highland Dancers incredible footwork.
-The dancers compete against one another in traditional Scottish dances such as the Highland fling and the sword dance.
+You’ll be amazed by the tartan-laden Highland Dancer’s incredible footwork.
+Dancers will compete against one another in traditional Scottish dances such as the Highland fling and the sword dance.
 The dancers are accompanied by bagpipers who also feature in a number of events within the Scottish Highland Games.